69graves/IT100Group2PRJ/README.md

 - **Versioning:** Recording and tracking the revisions made to a project in its different stages.

+_*Below notes for reference.
+To be deleted when complete._

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for